Beamforming Design for IRS-and-UAV-Aided Two-Way Amplify-and-Forward Relay Networks in Maritime IoT: Introduction

-Given that the advantages of IRS and relay, the combined network of IRS and relay is extremely attractive \cite{Syh2022,Sq2021,MZT2022,Zbx2021,C2020,Kzy2022,Wxh2023_AF}, which is considered as a win-win strategy in perspective of cost, spectrum and energy efficiency improvement, coverage extension and rate performance enhancement.
-In \cite{Sq2021}, multiple IRSs were applied to reflect signals in the DF relay network.
-In the case of perfect channel state information (CSI), the authors derived and analysed the network ergodic capacity by using the path loss model of Nakagami-$m$ fading.
-Compare with a single IRS-aided DF relay system, the multi-IRS-assisted DF relay network could obtain rate gain by optimizing the numbers of IRSs and IRS units.
+Given that the advantages of IRS and relay, the combined network of IRS and relay is extremely attractive, which is considered as a win-win strategy in perspective of cost, spectrum and energy efficiency improvement, coverage extension and rate performance enhancement.
+With increasing attention paid to the hybrid network of relay and IRS, some corresponding work has emerged at present. \cite{Sq2021,MZT2022,Zbx2021,Wxh2023_AF,Cxy2023}.
+In \cite{Sq2021}, multiple IRSs were applied to reflect signals in the decode-and-forward (DF) relay network, and the ergodic capacity was derived and analysed.
 A novel wireless network assisted by an IRS was proposed in \cite{Zbx2021}, where the IRS controller was acted as a DF relay.
 By optimizing the time allocations of two time slots for the DF relay and passive beamforming at IRS, the coverage range and rate performance of the proposed novel network could be significantly improved.
-IRS deployment could affect the capacity of wireless network, there were two kinds of IRS-assisted DF relay networks were proposed in \cite{Kzy2022}.
-For the single-IRS-aided DF relay system, when the IRS was deployed near DF relay, it had a higher capacity compared to that case where deploying the IRS near transceiver.
-For the multi-IRS-assisted DF relay network, three IRSs were respectively deployed near transmitter, DF relay, and receiver.
-By designing the cooperative beamforming of three IRSs, a larger capacity could be obtained.
+In \cite{Cxy2023}, the authors proposed to integrate the combination network of DF relay and IRS into MCN.
+By designing the work mode of each ship (i.e., DF relay and IRS or IRS), transmit power of DF relay, transmit beamforming vector of BS and phase shifts of IRS, the total transmit power of the MCN can be minimum.